-For the three months ended March 31, 2020, our interest income decreased to \$0.5 million compared to \$1.2 million for the three months ended March 31, 2019.
-This decrease is attributable to decreased interest earned on our cash and investments.
+For the three months ended March 31, 2021, our interest income decreased to \$38,000 compared to \$0.5 million for the three months ended March 31, 2020.
+This decrease is attributable to decreased interest earned on our cash and investments and amortization of our investment premium balances offsetting interest earned.